TAbdiukov/CCSP-Mnemonics/README.md

 #### By access chain

-* RAW - Directly access some abstract device right next to you.
-Access directly: You → (CSP? →) Drive
+* RAW - Directly hands-on access some abstract device.
+Access directly: `You → Drive`
-* Block-storage = Volume-storage - virtual drive in a server-architecture cluster.
-Access indirectly: You → (CSP? →) Cluster of drives → (Virtual?)
-Drive
+* Block-storage = Volume-storage - (Likely virtual) drive in a server-architecture cluster.
+Access indirectly: `You → (CSP? →) Cluster of drives → Drive`

 #### By longevity